DanielFerrariR/tr2sa/README.md

 ## Steps

-1 - Install Node 20.19.0
+1 - Install Node 20.19.0 (use the exact version to avoid errors)

 2 - npm install

-3 - Create a .env file (check .env.example)

-4 - npm run cli
+3 - npm start

 ## Tip